device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/azure-autodiscovery.md

   }}
 />

 Next, click **Save and Continue**.
-Then you can **Run** the job immediately.
-Or you can save it and have it run on a regular schedule.
+Then, you can **Run** the job immediately, or you can save it and have it run on a regular schedule.

 * * *